sje30/munin-R/download-stats/README.md

 # Exercises/extensions

 1. Assign each journal to a publisher.
+What is the annual cost per publisher?
 2. Assign cost to each journal, and have a budget.  what is best way to spend your budget if you can't afford to get everything?
 3. Add your own journal titles, or vary how download statistics are generated.
+4. Can you make the subscription price proportional to the number of words in the journal title?
+5. (open-ended) Investigate the efficiency of a 'big-deal': under what scenarios might you be willing to accept a big deal?